elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 __Pros__:

-- average performance is btter compared to classical and neural scoring methods
+- average performance is better compared to classical and neural scoring methods
 - BERT doubled the performance of BM25 (on MS-MARCO and TREC-CAR benchmarks)

 __Cons__:

 - models needs to be fine-tuned on IR datasets
 - Ranking D documents for Q requires D $\times$ Q inferences
-- The scores are diffcult to interpret
+- The scores are difficult to interpret

 ## Advantages Disadvantages cont.